Exec-GenEsis/Titanic-Analysis-ML/README.md

 # Current Results

-Current iterations of the notebook suggest:
+The latest iteration of the notebook suggests:

 - Sex was the strongest predictor of survival
 - Passenger class strongly influenced survival probability